 A vibrant theatre community requires just the right chemistry.
 Source Festival plays the role of alchemist, mixing the forces of rising talents and established artists to present new works.

-- Eighteen 10-Minute Plays selected from over 500 submissions from across the country;
+- Eighteen 10-Minute Plays selected from hundreds of submissions from across the country;

-- Three Full-Length Plays by some of the country’s most inventive playwrights, and
+- Three Full-Length Plays by some of the country’s most inventive playwrights and selected from more than 120 submissions, and

 - Three Artistic Blind Dates in which artists from different creative disciplines collaborate over six months to create original work.